-Just seven kilometres from Walpole yet deep in the heart of outstandingly beautiful tingle and karri forest, the Giant Tingle Tree is the site of a huge fire-hollowed red tingle tree.
+This is an easy 800-metre walk and just seven kilometres from Walpole, yet deep in the heart of outstandingly beautiful tingle and karri forest, the Giant Tingle Tree is the site of a huge fire-hollowed red tingle tree.

 About the Trail

-Access is via a wooden boardwalk around the base of this Queen of Trees.
+Access is via a wooden boardwalk around the base of this Queen of trees.
 This is an opportunity to explore this wilderness, learning as you go.
 The signposts have great information about the flora and fauna of this native forest of the south coast.
-This Hollowbutt sign explains how the heartwood is burned from the trees and how the outer layer sustains these giant trees.
+The Hollowbutt sign explains how the heartwood is burned from the trees and how the outer layer sustains these giant trees.
 Amazing!

-Expore the forest along the Giant Tree Loop Walk and enjoy a picnic amongst the beautiul tingle and karri forrest.
+Explore the forest along the Giant Tree Loop Walk and enjoy a picnic among the beautiful tingle and karri forest.

 Need to Know